Marco MacLeod

 Marco MacLeod (born November 20, 1988) is a Canadian politician.
 He was elected to the Nova Scotia House of Assembly as a Progressive Conservative in the May 2024 Pictou West provincial by-election.
 He was re-elected in the November 2024 Nova Scotia general election.

 MacLeod is a small business owner and farmer from Scotsburn.
 He owns a small custom lumber mill.
 He graduated from Pictou Academy.

+Controversies

+Past music recordings

+In August 2026, media reports revealed that MacLeod had previously recorded rap songs between 2009 and 2013 under the moniker "Meadowville", prior to entering politics.
+Following scrutiny and criticism from community organizations regarding misogynistic and explicit language in songs such as "George Jones", the PC caucus clarified that the recordings were made over a decade earlier and were not autobiographical.
+MacLeod issued a public apology accepting responsibility for the lyrics, and the songs were subsequently removed from streaming platforms.